#Delivering sustainable banking and insurance

 Further the Group is committed to phase out of any underwriting of oil and gas by 2025.

 Suncorp will phase out of its investment exposures to oil and gas exploration and production by:

 - immediately avoid the top 10% by metric tonne of CO2 -equivalent /million of USD revenue, based on Scope 1 & 2 emissions

 - the top 25% by 2025

 - phase out of all oil and gas exploration and production by 2040.

 We will continue to avoid any company involved in tar sands, or oil and gas exploration or production inside the arctic circle or the Great Australian Bight.

-Suncorp will continue to underwrite, lend to and invest in companies whose business is clearly consistent with the transition to a net-zero emissions economy by 2050.
+Suncorp will apply an exemption to the Standard so that it can underwrite and invest in those companies whose businesses are clearly consistent with the transition to a net-zero carbon emissions economy by 2050.